xia0pin9/RITA/readme.md

 `python run.py`

 Then navigate to `http://localhost:5000` to use the interface.

+## Loading log files into Elasticsearch:

+Currently, the RITA framework contains only a simple module for parsing CSV files into Elasticsearch.

 #### Some things to keep in mind